This page is dedicated to honoring the members of the KU Medical Center community who have passed away.

 Robert Van Citters, M.D., a School of Medicine graduate who went on to become dean of the University of Washington School of Medicine, died Dec.
 7 in Edmonds, Washington.

 Vickie Syrus, senior coordinator in the School of Medicine, died on Sunday, Nov.
-10. She worked in the Office of Student Affairs for nearly 17 years.
+10.

 E. Grey Dimond, M.D., a former department chair who later founded the University of Missouri-Kansas City School of Medicine, died Nov.
 3 at his home.

 Jacob K. Frenkel, professor emeritus of pathology, died at his home in Sante Fe, New Mexico, in August.